plantinformatics/pretzel/README.md

 You should now be able to start the Loopback backend:

 ```
-cd backend
+cd ../backend
 EMAIL_VERIFY=NONE AUTH=ALL node server/server.js
 ```
-Note this runs the app without any authentication or security and is only suitable for local installs or internal networks.
+Note that this runs the app without any authentication or security and is only suitable for local installs or internal networks.
 See below for details on setting up user accounts and authentication.

 ### Checking things are running

-If everything has worked so far, you should be able to open `http://localhost:3000` in a browser and see a landing page.
+If everything has worked so far, you should be able to open [http://localhost:3000](http://localhost:3000) in a browser and see a landing page.
 If you started the backend with the above command, you can create a user by signing up, then logging in with these details (with `EMAIL_VERIFY=NONE`, the user is created immediately without any extra verification).

 ## Inserting data